 National Insurance Contributions (NICs) constitute a regressive tax on earners.
-If all NIC rates were to go up by 1%, about £5.4bn additional revenue would be
+If all NIC rates were to go up by 1%, about £5.4bn additional revenue would be raised from employees and £2.8bn from employers,

 Income tax reliefs

 The Women's Budget Group would like to see the opportunities for individuals to reduce their taxable income through tax reliefs diminished or abolished.
 The system of tax allowances leads to large reductions in income tax collected, particularly from the wealthy who can pay for more advice as to how to do so.
 Such tax breaks also give official endorsement to the view that an individual's payment of tax and national insurance is an undesirable bill that can legitimately be avoided by clever schemes, rather than a necessary contribution to a well-run society.